Tisbury, Wiltshire: History

 There are known early references between 710 and 716 to Wintra, Abbot of Tisbury, and in 759 monks of Tisbury are mentioned in a grant of land to Abbot Ecgnold and his familia (community) at Tisbury Grange.
 The monastery may have been founded as early as 705 and may have been sited near an old cemetery discovered north of Church Street.

 The Saxon settlement came into the possession of Shaftesbury Abbey, as recorded in Domesday Book of 1086, when there was a relatively large settlement of 90 households at Tisseberie.
 The abbey's administration centre was the monastic grange, where the 14th-century building, now a house at Place Farm is Grade I listed, as are the outer and inner gatehouses, built in limestone in the 15th century.
-The thatched tithe barn – one of its timbers dated by dendrochronology to 1279 – bears the largest thatched roof in England and is also Grade I listed; it is now used as a multi-purpose gallery and arts centre, managed by Messums Wiltshire.
+The thatched tithe barn is also Grade I listed; it is now used as a multi-purpose gallery and arts centre, managed by Messums Wiltshire.

 The village's 13th-century prosperity came from the quarries that produced stone for the building of Salisbury Cathedral, and from the wool that supported a local cloth industry.
 The village suffered a serious setback with the Black Death in the mid-14th century but slowly recovered.
 Gaston Manor, close to the High Street, is a former 14th-century hall house which was rebuilt and then extended in the 16th and 17th centuries.
 To the southwest of the village centre are the remains of the village of Wyck, a deserted medieval village abandoned in the 14th century.